Political Engagement in South Africa (Johannesburg, Pretoria, and Cape Town)

 Are you . . .

-- seeking to advance commerce or a cause in South Africa?
+- seeking to advance a cause or commerce in South Africa?

-- looking to effect change in the region?
+- looking to bring about change in the region?

 What Will My Days Be Like in Johannesburg, Pretoria, and Cape Town?